sseering/book/en/installation.md

 Once we are ready, we press 1 and then enter.

-If you'd rather not install Rust via `rustup`, you can also install it via other methods (eg from a package in a Linux distro).
+If you'd rather not install Rust via `rustup`, you can also install it via other methods (e.g. from a package in a Linux distro).
 Just be sure to install a version of Rust that is 1.39 or later.

 ## Dependencies